Planning a Visit

 We welcome you to visit Special Collections on the first floor of the Harrison Institute/Small Library, one floor down from the main entrance.
 Our stacks are not open for public browsing, but retrieval of materials by our staff usually takes only a matter of minutes.
 We normally do not pull materials in advance of a researcher’s visit except for items housed off-grounds in a storage facility.

-Service notice: Some Special Collections flat files will not be available between May 2 – July 15, 2018.
-As you plan a visit to Special Collections, you may want to call ahead to make sure your desired materials are available during this time: (434) 243-1776.
+Service notice: Some Special Collections flat files will not be available between April 2 – August 15, 2018.
+As you plan a visit to Special Collections, you may want to call ahead to make sure your desired materials are available during this time: (434) 924-3082.
+Find out more →

 Reading Room policies